-The Tria Image Guided Surgery System (pictured at right) employs a powerful computer system to assist neurosurgeons in precisely locating a tumor or lesion.
+The Tria Image Guided Surgery System employs a powerful computer system to assist neurosurgeons in precisely locating a tumor or lesion.
 With image-guided technology, neurosurgeons plan each step of the procedure by reviewing different views of a lesion on computer monitors to make sure they are prepared fully for the lesion's relation to critical structures like the optic nerve or brain stem.
 They then calculate the ideal access to the tumor before the operation.
 Additionally, during image-guided neurosurgery, the movement of instruments inside the brain can be tracked on a monitor, thus avoiding damage to healthy tissues.

 At GAMC, image-guided technology also allows virtual brain surgery on a computerized workstation prior to actual brain surgery.